Reedzit/startup/README.md

   - I implemented the Bootstrap framework into the html pages and styled each page with the same footers and headers.
   - I used a color scheme that seemed most intuitive for the Deck of Death.
 I used mostly light/dark greys and white.
   - I formatted the spacing of the text and images using bootstrap commands and also separate css files for each page to allow for any specific updates in the future.
+- **Project Changes**
+  - I think I will use an API for the timer instead of generating pictures.
+I think it will be a bit cheaper that way.